Is the ocarina easy to play?

 - Having a small range with only a small number of notes is easy to think about as a beginner.

-Although, making a sound is not the same thing as sounding musical.
+However, making a sound is not the same thing as sounding musical.

 Music is in some sense a language, and knowledge of an instrument's fingering system is not enough to play interesting music.
 Learning to be expressive with rhythm and pitch comes from listening to good performers, and takes time to develop.

-'Does the ocarina inspire you?' is a more valuable thing to be asking than 'is the ocarina easy to play?'.
+The fact of the matter is that all instruments are challenging in their own ways, and I think that 'Does the ocarina inspire you?' is a more valuable thing to be asking than 'is the ocarina easy to play?'.

-If you've chosen the ocarina because you enjoy its sound and you're determined to play it yourself, you've chosen it for the right reasons.
-The same goes for any instrument: play it not because it looks easy or difficult but because you enjoy it.
+If you've chosen the ocarina because you enjoy its sound, and you're determined to play it yourself, you've chosen it for the right reasons.
+The same goes for any instrument: play it not because it looks easy or difficult, but because you enjoy it.

 Take care